Jim Hogg: Later years

 In January 1905, Hogg was injured in a railroad accident while on a business trip.
 He never completely recovered and died in his sleep on March 3, 1906, at the age of 54.
 He is buried in Oakwood Cemetery in Austin, Texas.

 Jim Hogg County southeast of Laredo is named after him.

 In addition James S. Hogg Middle School in Norhill, Houston, of the Houston Independent School District, is named after him.

 Burial

-In 1906, Texas Governor James Stephen Hogg asked that a pecan tree be planted at his grave instead of a traditional headstone, requesting that the seeds be distributed throughout the state to make Texas a "Land of Trees".
+Hogg asked that a pecan tree be planted at his grave instead of a traditional headstone, requesting that the seeds be distributed throughout the state to make Texas a "Land of Trees".
 His wish was carried out and this brought more attention to pecan trees.
-In 1919, the 36th Texas Legislature made the pecan tree the state tree of Texas where the town of San Saba claims to be "The Pecan Capital of the World".
+In 1919, the Legislature made the pecan tree the state tree of Texas.

+The Texas town of San Saba claims to be "The Pecan Capital of the World".
 Several other American towns and regions host annual events celebrating the pecan harvest.

-Removal of statue

-In the early morning of August 22, 2017, the University of Texas at Austin removed three Confederate monuments and a statue of Hogg.
-The university president said the removal was because of the violent protests at the Unite the Right rally in Charlottesville, Virginia.
-In December 2018, the statue was reinstalled on the east side of the university's Main building.
+Legacy

+Jim Hogg County, Texas is named after him.

+A statue of Hogg was sculpted by Italian American sculptor Pompeo Coppini.
+The sculpture was commissioned in 1919 by George W. Littlefield to be included in the Littlefield Fountain on the campus of the University of Texas at Austin.

+A statue of Hogg was unveiled and erected in Rusk, Texas in October 2025.